dwmt/konvenient/README.md

   </a>
 </p>

-Just install konvenient using your package manager of choice:
+To get started, simply install konvenient using your package manager of choice:

 ~~~~
 npm i konvenient